 The submission has to be well structured and, in the case of articles and videos, cover who, what, where, why, when, and how.

 The article or video has to have a beginning, middle, and end.

 In the case of photographs and video, the photo/video has to be well-made technically and artistically i.e. well composed, of high quality, and impactful.

 Fair, balanced, and objective reporting

-- The photograph or video is a fair representation, and the subject or audience has not been manipulated.
-Editorial alternations to photos or video (including but not limited to colour, contrast, definition, shadows, highlights, cropping, levelling, etc.) are permissible, as long as these alternations do NOT alter the reality of the subject or object of the photo/video.
+The photograph or video is a fair representation of reality, and the subject or object has not been manipulated.
+Editorial alternations to photos or videos (including but not limited to colour, contrast, definition, shadows, highlights, cropping, leveling, etc.) are permissible, as long as these alternations do NOT alter the reality of the subject or object of the photo/video.

 Informative and well researched